 The Radical Disunionists are flooding the county with hand-bills containing the most malicious and outrageous lies.
 Beware of them!
-They are gotten up to decieve!
+They want every man to vote according geous lies.
+Beware of them!
+They want every man to vote according from me." are gotten up to decieve!